5 Speaking Lessons From the World Champion of Public Speaking, 2016

 The pause: The noticeable pause at the beginning of his speech gets everyone’s attention.
 In fact, this seems to be a popular technique with most speakers in the competition.
 Aaron Beverly, the first runner up also sweeps the audience with his glance before he begins.
 We are afraid of silences while speaking in public.
 But a pause can perform many functions when used effectively.
 And these champions demonstrate that so well.

-The prop: There’s nothing that ups the level of a presentation and captures audience attention than a prop.
-And a unique metaphor like an underwear that Tay uses here definitely has our ears prickling!
+1. Use of props: There’s nothing that captures audience attention like a prop.
+And a unique metaphor like an underwear that Tay uses here definitely has our interest piqued!

 The World Championship of Public Speaking is an international contest of speaking organised by Toastmasters International every year.
 The contestants compete in their clubs and districts at different levels to make it to the semi finals held at the convention annually.
 The championship in 2017 is being held in Vancouver, Canada this year between 22nd and 26th of August.
 I’ve applied for my visa and hope to be a part of the annual gala of public speaking this year.
 If I make it to the convention, watch out for live updates on this blog.